-By Courtesy of ADI K. IRANI © Meher Publications King's Road, Amednagar, Maharashtra, India
+PRINTED WITH PERMISSION FROM ADI K. IRANI, King's Road, Ahmednagar, India

-By WARREN C. HEALY Seattle, Wash., U.S.A.
+Printed by the W. C. Healy Press, Seattle, Wash., U.S.A.

 MEHER BABA'S CALL

 Age after age, when the wick of Righteousness burns low, the Avatar comes yet once again to rekindle the torch of Love and Truth.
 Age after age, amidst the clamour of disruptions, wars, fear and chaos, rings the Avatar's call: